OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 The different combinations reflect different grades of security and resiliency.
 The goal is to allow for flexibility: For example, a mobile game might not warrant adding MASVS-L2 security controls such as 2-factor authentication for usability reasons, but have a strong business need for tamper prevention.
 <div style="page-break-after: always;"></div>

-#### What Verification Type to Choose
+#### Which Verification Type to Choose

 Implementing the requirements of MASVS L2 increases security, while at the same time increasing cost of development and potentially worsening the end user experience (the classical trade-off).
-In general, L2 should be used for apps whenever it makes sense from a risk vs. cost perspective (i.e., where the potential loss caused by a compromise confidentiality or integrity is higher than the cost incurred by the additional security controls).
+In general, L2 should be used for apps whenever it makes sense from a risk vs. cost perspective (i.e., where the potential loss caused by a compromise of confidentiality or integrity is higher than the cost incurred by the additional security controls).
 A risk assessment should be the first step before applying the MASVS.

 ##### Examples